jbannick/hellokata-java/src/modules/README.md

-These Kata show how to make and run Java 9 modules.
+These Kata show how to build, deploy, and execute Java 9 modules.